People Are Bunny

 People Are Bunny is a 1959 Warner Bros.
-Merrie Melodies cartoon, directed by Robert McKimson The short was released on December 19, 1959, and stars Bugs Bunny and Daffy Duck.
+Merrie Melodies cartoon, directed by Robert McKimson.
+The short was released on December 19, 1959, and stars Bugs Bunny and Daffy Duck.

 People Are Bunny spoofs the Art Linkletter show People are Funny (where people performed different "stunts" to win money) where the parody of Art Linkletter is voiced by Daws Butler.
-It was also the last Bugs Bunny cartoon released in the 1950s.

 Plot

 Watching TV, Daffy Duck is excited by an episode of the hunting show called "The QTTV Sportsman Hour" in which the host, voiced by Mel Blanc somewhat in the manner of actor Frank Nelson, offers $1,000.00 for the first viewer to bring a rabbit to Station QTTV.
 Attempting to convince Bugs Bunny to come to the station, Daffy first tries a ruse with TV show tickets, but Bugs immediately suspects Daffy is up to no good and declines.
 Daffy then grabs a gun from Bugs' fireplace and tells Bugs to oblige or be shot.

 At the scene of Station QTTV, Daffy has Bugs at gunpoint when they see a parade of prizes coming out of a studio (car, boat, fur coat, refrigerator, "Key to Fort Knox", etc.), and they see people going into the show People Are Phoney starring Art Lamplighter.
 With dollar signs in his eyes, Daffy locks Bugs in a telephone booth and runs into the studio.
 Bugs receives a call in the telephone booth from an announcer who tells Bugs if he correctly answers a question, he will win a jackpot.
 Bugs answers the math question and the jackpot dispenses through the coin return slot.
 The announcer then asks Bugs how he knew the answer so quickly.
 Bugs says, "One thing we rabbits know how to do is multiply."

 Meanwhile, Daffy appears as a contestant on People Are Phoney (starring Art Lamplighter) where his task is to help a little old lady across the street while on camera.
 Things backfire in a hurry when the old lady starts belting Daffy with her umbrella, belligerently declaring she does not need help crossing the street.
 Daffy staggers, is missed by a speeding truck ("Nyaah, ya' missed me", he gloats, sticking out his tongue), then gets hit by a motorcycle.
 Lamplighter tells the hysterical audience that Daffy did not quite make it, and that it goes to show that "People Are Phoney."